 Audible is Amazon's audiobook service.
 And with over a million titles to choose from, it's also the biggest player in the game.
-But figuring out how does Audible work can be confusing when you're staring at different membership plans, credits, and streaming options.
+But figuring out how does an Audible subscription work can be confusing when you're staring at different membership plans, credits, and streaming options.

 This guide breaks down everything from pricing to app features so you can decide if Audible is worth your money, time, and attention.